advancedtelematic/ota-community-edition/README.md

 ## Usage

+The single entry point to the scripts is the `Makefile`.

-Run `make` to see a list of the available Makefile commands.
+It is self-documenting, run `make` to see a list of the available commands.

 ### Getting started

 1. **Start all services**

-   Run `make start` to start all services inside minikube. *n.b. you will need 8GB of free RAM*
+   Run `make start` to start all services inside minikube.

 2. **Update your hosts file**

    Run `make hosts` to print a list of entries to add to your `/etc/hosts` file.

-3. **Visit the garage**
+3. **Visit the Admin User Interface**

-   The Community Edition Garage should now be available to view in your browser at http://app.ota.local (by default).
+   The Community Edition Admin UI should now be available to view in your browser at http://app.ota.local (by default).

 ### Admin interface